UKLLC/Guidebook/ukllc_book/docs/user_guide/tre_faq.md

 <details>
 <summary>Can I apply as a Master's or PhD student?</summary>

-UK LLC welcomes applications from Master's and PhD students provided that their supervisor is the main applicant.
+UK LLC welcomes applications from both Master's and PhD students provided that their supervisor is the main applicant.
 The supervisor must also access the UK LLC TRE so that they can actively supervise the student.
-*N.B.
-Master's students cannot currently apply to access linked NHS England data in the TRE.*
 </details>

 <details>